 What is Borax?

 Borax, also known as sodium borate, sodium tetraborate, or disodium tetraborate, is an important boron compound, a mineral, and a salt of boric acid.
-Sodium tetraborate is not toxic.
+Unlike boric acid, sodium tetraborate is not toxic.

 Sodium borate is a soft white crystal that dissolves easily in water.
 If exposed to dry air, it loses its hydration and becomes sodium tetraborate pentahydrate.
 This can be found in the same section as laundry detergents in the supermarket.

-In this article, we will discuss some less known uses of borax.
+In this article, we will discuss some lesser known uses of borax.

 What is Borax Made of?

 The white, powdered borax that you usually find in the grocery store consists of soft colorless crystals that dissolve easily in water.
-It is not boric acid, which is much more caustic.
+It is not boric acid, which is more acidic and might easily turn toxic if absorbed through broken skin.

 I’ve been using borax as an ingredient in homemade laundry detergent for several years now.
 It’s inexpensive and easy to find at any grocery store.